wso2-attic/kubernetes-artifacts/wso2brs/README.md

-# Kubernetes Artifacts for WSO2 Business Rule Server #
+# Kubernetes Artifacts for WSO2 Business Rules Server #
 These Kubernetes Artifacts provide the resources and instructions to deploy WSO2 Business Rule Server on Kubernetes.

 ## Getting Started